kyverno/chainsaw/.release-notes/main.md

 ## 📚 Docs 📚

-- Immproved API docs for types coming from Kyverno-JOSN
+- Improved API docs for types coming from Kyverno-JSON